Ahsan-Hoque/rails-api-docker-skeleton/README.md

 # RAILS API DOCKER

-This Rails API app inside of Docker  and also it has some make command support.
+Rails API inside of Docker including  make command support.

-To build the run the container, the primary requirement is to have Docker in the machine.
+The primary requirement is to have Docker in the machine.

 To begin with the project